I Didn’t Receive A Single Enquiry From Tepilo

 Tears on my pillow

 Writing this disappointing review actually hurt because I’m a huge Sarah Beeny fan.
 I currently have mascara running down my cheeks, and I think a part of me just died.
 However, I hope Beeny can forgive me.
-I hope she understands that vacant properties cost landlords money, so relying on Torpedo alone to find tenants could be a ditremental move.
+I hope she understands (I’m confident she does) that vacant properties costs landlords stacks of money, so relying on Torpedo to find tenants is currently financial suicide.

 I’d just like to clarify, just because Tortilla didn’t work for me, it’s not to say it won’t work for anyone else.